-My work is inherently interdisciplinary - I use a range of approaches (theoretical simulations, lab experiments, cross-cultural studies) and draw on research from diverse disciplines, including psychology, evolutionary biology, and anthropology.
+My work is inherently interdisciplinary - I use a range of approaches (theoretical simulations, lab experiments, cross-cultural studies) and draw on research from diverse disciplines, including psychology, evolutionary biology, anthropology, and economics.
 This means that I typically wake up and go out to work in the uncanny valley (Nettle, 2018).
-If you have similar interests or questions about my research, please feel free to contact me via email.

 To access pre-registrations, data, materials, and/or code for a publication, click the associated icon below, or view my page on the Open Science Framework.